 Note: Prescribe on the Hospital Electronic Prescribing and Administration (HEPMA) system and a high risk infusion chart.

-Intravenous iron - complications
+Intravenous iron - monitoring / complications

 Hypersensitivity reactions